zeruhur/plerion/_five_galaxies/five_galaxies.md

 # Introduction

-Welcome to the universe of Plerion, where adventure and danger await in the depths of space.
+Welcome to the universe of *Plerion*, where adventure and danger await in the depths of space.
 The Five Galaxies is parte of a series of booklets that will guide you through the wonders and perils of this universe.

 In addition to the Core Rules are also available *Solo Starfarer*, a solitaire game supplement, and *The Book of Cosmic Creatures* a bestiary with nearly 200 alien monsters to populate your adventures.

 In this booklet, we will take a closer look at the geography and history of the Five Galaxies.
 From the bustling trade routes of Charted Space to the uncharted expanses of the oddspace, we will explore the worlds and systems that make up this universe.

-From the ancient and powerful civilizations that span multiple galaxies, to the small independent nations that struggle to survive on the fringes of Charted Space, the universe of Plerion is full of intrigue and conflict.
+From the ancient and powerful civilizations that span multiple galaxies, to the small independent nations that struggle to survive on the fringes of Charted Space, the universe of *Plerion* is full of intrigue and conflict.

 Get ready to embark on an epic space opera adventure, where you will encounter strange and wondrous creatures, explore the ruins of lost civilizations, and face the challenges of life in the depths of space.

 ## A brief overview

-Plerion is set in a vast and dynamic universe where humanity shares the stars with numerous alien species.
+*Plerion* is set in a vast and dynamic universe where humanity shares the stars with numerous alien species.
 The known universe is divided into five galaxies, each with its own unique history, cultures, and conflicts.

 At the heart of Plerion’s universe is the ability to travel faster than light through a dimension called oddspace.
 This discovery opened the door to interstellar travel, allowing civilizations to explore and colonize the galaxy.
-The Five Galaxies of Plerion are home to countless star systems, planets, habitats, and space stations, each with their own dangers and opportunities.
+The Five Galaxies of *Plerion* are home to countless star systems, planets, habitats, and space stations, each with their own dangers and opportunities.

-Humans are not the only species in Plerion, and they are not the most prominent.
+Humans are not the only species in *Plerion*, and they are not the most prominent.
 The galaxy is home to numerous alien species, some of which are as old as the galaxies themselves.
 Extinct species have left behind artifacts and lost technologies that can be found in ruins and archaeological sites.
 The multiculturalism of known space generates both growth and conflict, with great empires covering vast territories and small independent nations fighting to maintain their sovereignty.

 Charting the galaxy is profitable, with governments and organizations willing to pay well for data on new targets and territories.
 Fast travel is possible through natural and artificial wormholes, which reduce the time it takes to traverse the vast expanses of space between clusters.
 The Charted Space is dotted with military, commercial, and industrial stations that form the nodes of the travel network.

-Venturing out on a mission in Plerion is a risky business that involves facing uncharted expanses, landing on unknown planets facing their alien cultures, or facing the dangers of abandoned installations or derelict ships.
+Venturing out on a mission in *Plerion* is a risky business that involves facing uncharted expanses, landing on unknown planets facing their alien cultures, or facing the dangers of abandoned installations or derelict ships.
 Spacers have different ways of making profit, but all of them are risky.
 Paramilitary and mercenary missions are a great source of income, while interstellar trade, search for artifacts, and exploration missions are other common activities of spacers.

-Despite the dangers, starfaring travel in Plerion is as common as traveling by plane nowadays, with planets, regions, and nations communicating and trading through routes discovered continuously through oddspace.
+Despite the dangers, starfaring travel in *Plerion* is as common as traveling by plane nowadays, with planets, regions, and nations communicating and trading through routes discovered continuously through oddspace.
 Due to the limited capacity of fuel tanks, it is commonly recommended to trace routes that end travel in well-known star systems, or at least in one served by a base to refuel.

 The sidereal space is vast and dangerous, and out there, you are almost always alone.
 In case of trouble, nobody is likely to help you.
 Alien creatures, pathogens, and unfamiliar technology are the order of the day in uncharted regions.
 The Charted Space is not so well-known, and there are billions of unknown systems waiting to be explored and exploited.

-In Plerion, technology is not all at the same level in Charted Space, and it varies by country/species and from core to fringe of each one.
+In *Plerion*, technology is not all at the same level in Charted Space, and it varies by country/species and from core to fringe of each one.
 Exporting advanced technology is profitable but can cause severe problems.
 Interspecies relationships are complex, with cosmopolitanism being a dominant trait of empires and distrust or xenophobia of smaller nations.
 Spacers are usually open and welcoming and have no problem working with people of other species.

 ## Introducing the Five Galaxies